 - Weight1.35 pounds

-8. Nouveaux II Electric Wine Opener by Ozeri
+Ozeri Nouveaux Electric Wine Opener

 The Ozeri Nouveaux II already comes with its equally stunning wine stopper and aerator pourer.
 At least, you really will no longer have to worry about anything.
 We do have one problem, though.
 If you consider Ozeri Nouveaux II’s list price which is just several dollars shy of Uncle Benjamin, it really is a very expensive gadget.